mygeone/todo-list/README.md

 * [Setup](#setup)

 ## General info
-A simple Todo-List created as a learning project.
+A simple Todo-List created as a learning project.<br>
-Live version is available here: https://mygeone.github.io/todo-list/
+Live version is available [here](https://mygeone.github.io/todo-list/)

 ## Technologies
-Project is created with:
+This project is created with:
 * NodeJS: 10.19

 ## Setup